Overview

 Can a customer generate multiple codes and use them all?

-The consolidation system cleans up old unused codes when a new one is generated.
-Only one active unused code per reward type is maintained at a time.
+The consolidation system can clean up earlier unused deferred-deduction points or credits codes for the customer when a new code is generated in an enabled DOOP channel.
 If a customer manages to apply a code before consolidation runs, standard Shopify discount rules apply.

 Does this affect how points appear in the customer’s transaction history?

 Yes.
-In standard mode, a "Points Redeemed" entry appears when the code is generated.
-In deduct on order placed mode, the redemption entry appears after the order is placed and the code is marked as used.
+In standard mode, the redemption is recorded when the code is generated.
+In deduct on order placed mode, the balance deduction is recorded after the order is placed and the code is marked as used.

 Is this compatible with Shopify’s discount combination settings?